richelbilderbeek/dlip/report/README.md

 2. You can use generated phylogenies with predefined parameters to feed to the neural network and train it with them.
 It then has too guess the parameters and after a while it should be able to guess the parameters correctly.

+For example you could use a python script to make a neural network, then feed the data from the phylogeny to all the neurons.
+Then train it so, that it then generates two outputs, your spieciation rate and your extinction rate.

 ### What software to use for neural networks

 * Tensorflow, we already explained what this is.